 Interest Income.
-We reported interest income in all periods relating to our investment of funds received from our private placements and our IPO.
-Interest income increased substantially in the year ended December 31, 2007 when compared to the same period in 2006 due to the investment of the proceeds of our IPO.
+We reported interest income in all periods relating to our investment of funds received from our private placements, our IPO and our registered direct offering.
+The decrease in interest income for the year ended December 31, 2008 as compared to the year ended December 31, 2007 was due to lower interest rates and lower investment amounts as the proceeds from the IPO and registered direct offering were used to fund our clinical trial expenses and our operations.
+Interest income increased substantially in the year ended December 31, 2007 when compared to the same period in 2006 due to the investment of the proceeds of our November 2006 IPO.
 Substantially all such funds were invested in short-term interest bearing obligations, certificates of deposit and direct or guaranteed obligations of the United States government.